-Running Responsive Search Ads alongside Expanded Text Ads can drive an uplift in click through rate and conversions.
-To help you get the most out of this new Google Ads format, we’re sharing our RSA best practices.
+Running Responsive Search Ads alongside Expanded Text Ads can drive an uplift in click-through rate and conversions.
+To help you get the most out of this new Google Ads format, we are sharing our RSA best practices.

-This quick 5 step how-to guide will help you set up your Google Responsive Search Ads for success!
+This quick five (5) step how-to guide will help you set up your Google Responsive Search Ads for success!

 What are Responsive Search Ads?